 No matter how small your space is, your holiday dinners can be made quite special by treating them as the exceptional events that they are.
 Sitting next to the kitchen appliances?
 No problem.
 Just make sure everything coordinates and use the very best that you can afford.
+In our kitchen, I’ve set a lovely holiday table that plays off the sleek silver of our stainless Samsung refrigerator.
 Read on for my 6 tips for styling elegant Christmas table settings in the kitchen.

 1. Vintage floral china – You can set a lovely table with various types of dishes, but my favorite way to impart elegance is with a mix of vintage china patterns.
 I love to mix and match pieces that have similar colors and the same general aesthetic, as seen on this table where I’ve used 3 different china patterns.

 2. Fine white table linens – I love table runners, placemats or bare tables, but for an elegant holiday, you can’t beat the look of a white linen tablecloth and embroidered napkins.
 If eating in the kitchen, this styling tip will go a long way toward elevating your space to feel more refined.
 Add a few white linen tea towels in the cooking area to mirror the linens on the table.

 3. Crystal – If you’re going for an out of the ordinary look, crystal stemware is always a plus.
 If you serve in the kitchen often, crystal chandeliers will add an upscale note, as well.
 Just because it’s not the dining room, doesn’t mean it doesn’t merit crystal.